The Best Weapon and Artifact Build for Yoimiya in Genshin Impact

 One Aurous Blaze explosion can be triggered every 2s.
 When Yoimiya is down, Aurous Blaze effects created through her skills will be deactivated.

+For her Talents, prioritize leveling up Normal Attack first before anything else.
+You can then split resources between her Elemental Skill and Elemental Burst.

+Yoimiya’s Elemental Skill has an uptime of 10 seconds and a cooldown of 18 seconds, meaning it’s on cooldown about half the time which results in an awkward window for rotations.
+However, this becomes an easy timing to switch back to your other party members to refresh buffs, quickly generate particles, or put down heals or shields.

-This ability practically doesn’t see the light of day for most Yoimiya players, since the popular Shimenawa’s Reminiscence set almost always puts her below 60 Energy at the start of her rotation.
-The new artifact, Echoes of an Offering, allows her to finally use this ability at the start of her rotation, while still being able to deal a ton of damage from her Normal Attacks.
+Her Elemental Burst practically doesn’t see the light of day for most Yoimiya players, since the popular Shimenawa’s Reminiscence set almost always puts her below 60 Energy at the start of her rotation.
+Her other artifact set, Echoes of an Offering, allows her to finally use this ability at the start of her rotation, while still being able to deal a ton of damage from her Normal Attacks.

 Best Weapon Build for Yoimiya

-Thundering Pulse – Increases ATK by 20% and grants the might of the Thunder Emblem.
+Increases ATK by 20% and grants the might of the Thunder Emblem.
 At stack levels 1/2/3, the Thunder Emblem increases Normal Attack DMG by 12/24/40%.
 The character will obtain 1 stack of Thunder Emblem in each of the following scenarios: Normal Attack deals DMG (stack lasts 5s), casting Elemental Skill (stack lasts 10s); Energy is less than 100% (stack disappears when Energy is full).
 Each stack’s duration is calculated independently.

 This weapon is Yoimiya’s signature weapon, and her best-in-slot.
 Apart from providing a huge load of Crit DMG (capping at 66.2%), its passive provides a modest ATK boost, and a huge boost to her Normal Attack damage.

-Rust – (Refinement 5) Increases Normal Attack DMG by 80% but decreases Charged Attack DMG by 10%.
+(Refinement 5) Increases Normal Attack DMG by 80% but decreases Charged Attack DMG by 10%.

 Yoimiya won’t do a lot of charged attacks, so its passive heavily benefits her Normal Attack play style.
 The strength of this weapon greatly increases after multiple refinements, as it provides a whopping 80% boost to Normal Attack damage at R5.

-Best Artifact Set for Yoimiya
+Best Artifacts for Yoimiya

 Shimenawa’s Reminiscence (4-piece)